TheJumpCloud/support/scripts/authentication_examples/ldap/README.md

 # Uses

-The purpose of these scripts is to help you boot strap your development to allow you to integrate with JumpCloud's LDAP as a Service to manage the authentication and authorization of your JumpCloud manage users to 3rd party applications that support LDAP Authentication.
+The purpose of these scripts is to help you boot strap your development to allow you to integrate with JumpCloud's LDAP-as-a-Service to manage the authentication and authorization of your JumpCloud manage users to 3rd party applications that support LDAP Authentication.

-This functionality replace the use of [JumpCloud's Auth API](https://support.jumpcloud.com/customer/en/portal/articles/2475857-rest-based-authentication-and-authorization-api-) feature, which will be deprecated in early 2018.
+This functionality replaces the use of [JumpCloud's Auth API](https://support.jumpcloud.com/customer/en/portal/articles/2475857-rest-based-authentication-and-authorization-api-) feature, which will be deprecated in early 2018.

 # LDAP Authentication Examples